mavryk-network/netezos/docs/docs/tezos-forging.md

 ## Operation types

-Following is a chart of Tezos operations and their operation native type counterparts.
+Following is a chart of Mavryk operations and their operation native type counterparts.

 |         Operation           |            Type            |
 | :-------------------------: | :------------------------: |